 Eliminating adult fines and fees equaling \$190,000 supports the Racial Equity strategic priority and removes barriers to accessing Library materials.
-In the absence of additional funding to cover this lost revenue, finding operational efficiencies is key.
-At a time when our community needs access to Library materials and public computing, we must look at adjusting hours and implementing minimum staffing levels.
-Changes in branch hours and services will be made while taking into consideration the racial and ethnic diversity of the communities those locations serve and to ensure fairness and equity for libraries with diverse patronage.
+However, in the absence of additional funding to cover this lost revenue, salary expense reductions are necessary.
+At a time when our community needs access to Library materials and public computing, we must look at reducing hours, eliminating days of operation and adjusting minimum staffing levels.
+This impact will be harmful to our residents, including racially and ethnically diverse communities, and have a lasting effect.